Soumyabrata/Soumyabrata.github.io/theia.md

 <div class="col-xs-2">
 <img class="people-pic" src="{{ "/images/theia/Conor-Sullivan.png" | prepend:site.baseurl }}">
 <div class="people-name">
 <b>Conor O'Sullivan</b> is a PhD student at UCD under the supervision of Dr Soumyabrata Dev.
 His research interests include deep learning and XAI - with a focus on applying these methods to monitor Ireland's coastline.
 Prior to his PhD, he worked in the banking industry where he built models used to automate lending on a large scale.
 In his spare time, Conor enjoys surfing and rock climbing.
-He is also an avid blogger on [medium](https://conorosullyds.medium.com/).
+He is also an avid blogger on <a href="https://conorosullyds.medium.com/">medium</a>.
 </div>
 </div>